MatFi/AnnA.jl/README.md

 | [![][docs-dev-img]][docs-dev-url] | [![][ci-img]][ci-url] [![][codecov-img]][codecov-url]|

 ## Purpose and Aim of this package
-This package implements basic functionality to conduct time resolved drift-diffusion simulations of ionic solar cells like perovskites and related systems in one spacial dimension.
+This package implements basic functionality to conduct time resolved drift-diffusion simulations of ionic solar cells like perovskites and related systems in one spatial dimension.
 It applies Courtier's finite element scheme and solves the resulting equations using the awesome [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) package by [Chris Rackauckas](https://github.com/JuliaDiffEq/DifferentialEquations.jl/commits?author=ChrisRackauckas).

 ## Usage in short
  First load the package and define the parameter set for the simulation run.